soulhotel/FF-ULTIMA/README.md

 ![image](https://github.com/user-attachments/assets/7c3c1fb9-8080-4823-9994-23e6af91498e)

-###### :warning: You only need to touch the user.js when installing the theme for the first time.
-It's function is to enable userChrome and add theme settings to the about:config page.
-Do not copy the user.js file into the Profile Folder <ins>if you are just updating the theme to a new version</ins>.
-Unless you want all of your saved settings to be reset :).

-###### :accessibility: Reading the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) is always recommended.
-When new versions of the theme come out - and they include new preferences in the about:config page, you may want to open the new user.js file and compare it to your current settings.
-You can either add the settings manually in the about:config page... or load your own editted user.js file to add the new settings and keep your old the same way.
+###### 🛈 The user.js only needs to be applied in two scenarios: 🛈
+- It's your first time installing the theme.
+- Or the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) says "user.js required" for new settings/versions of the theme.

+###### 🛈 How to [update the theme (wiki)](https://github.com/soulhotel/FF-ULTIMA/wiki/How-to-Update-the-Theme) to a new theme version 🛈
 </details>